Metal Building Wall Systems

 Concrete Tilt Wall

-Tilt wall, also known as tilt-up construction, is a construction method where concrete walls are cast on-site and then tilted into place.
-This method is popular for pre-engineering metal building wall assemblies due to its durability, fire resistance, and soundproofing capabilities.
+Tilt wall construction casts concrete walls on-site before tilting them into place.
+Tilt walls are most often seen with a standard joist and decking with interior column arrangement, but they are also used in metal building wall assemblies that require the durability, fire resistance, or security of a concrete wall.
 Tilt wall also offers a variety of finishes and can be insulated for energy efficiency.
 However, tilt wall can be expensive, and the construction process can be time-consuming.

 Pros: